 Concentration, or sustained attention, is a matter of 5 very important psychological factors.
-Your concentration level for any task depends on the following 5.
-Look at them carefully.
+Your concentration level for any task depends on these.
 IF you only want a few quick life-style hacks to improve concentration and focus, jump to point 5.

 Psychological factors that can help you increase your concentration during studies and work